n132/Notes/README.md

 # Note

-I'll collect my reading/study notes in this repotory.
+I'll collect my reading/study notes in this repo.